Bootstrap Seasonal Unit Root Test under Periodic Variation: Seasonal block bootstrap unaugmented HEGY test

-\begin{Remark} To remove the nuisance parameters in the asymptotic distributions, we notice that the asymptotic behaviors of $\hat{\pi}_{i}$ and $t_{i}$, $i=1,2,$ have identical forms as in Phillips and Perron (1988).
-In light of their approach, we can construct pivotal versions of $\hat{\pi}_{i}$ and $t_{i}$, $i=1,2,$ that converge in distribution to standard Dickey-Fuller distributions (Dickey and Fuller, 1979).
-More specifically, for $i=1,2,$ we can substitute any consistent estimator for $\lambda_{i}^{2}$ and $\tgamma(0)$ below:
+\begin{Remark} To remove the nuisance parameters in the asymptotic distributions, we notice that the asymptotic behaviors of $\hat{\pi}_{j}^{U}$ and $t_{j}^{U}$, $j=1,2,$ have identical forms as in \cite{phillips1988}.
+In light of their approach, we can construct pivotal versions of $\hat{\pi}_{j}^{U}$ and $t_{j}^{U}$, $j=1,2,$ that converge in distribution to standard Dickey-Fuller distributions in \cite{dickey1979distribution}; see also \cite{del2015semi}.
+More specifically, for $j=1,2$, by Theorem \ref{unaug real} we have